 Fun Fact: It took Gustav Klimt four years to paint the iconic “Portrait of Adele Bloch-Bauer I” (also often referred to as “The Lady in Gold” or “The Woman in Gold”).

 The final step is adding your finishing details.
 Create outlines for your feminine profile drawing using BK00.
 Then, add highlights with a white gel pen.
 Be sure to highlight her hair strands, and add a dot for the reflection in her eye.
 Incredible!
 Your female profile picture is complete.
 Sign your work of art and share it with your circle!

 Look at the impressive work you were able to create using only Arteza’s EverBlend Art Markers, White Gel Pens, Marker Paper Pad, a pencil and a kneaded eraser.
 Our EverBlend Ultra Markers blend effortlessly, so you can create marker drawings with flawless color transitions.
 The bright white paper that fills our Marker Paper Pad is completely acid-free, so you can create with the comfort of knowing that your creations won’t warp, yellow, fade, or buckle over time.
 White gel pens are an artist’s best friend, especially if said artist frequently works with alcohol-based markers, watercolors, gouaches, or acrylic paints.
 Our White Gel Pens Set of 3 is perfect for adding any finishing details to your works of art, including your signature.

 How did your drawing turn out?
 Are you ready to draw a masculine profile?
-Shop the suggested set below for your next creation.
+Shop our site for your next creation.